-The Diamond cut is the quality the breathes life into the stone.
-The allure and beauty come from the diamond’s fire, sparkle and brilliance.
+The Diamond cut is the quality that breathes life into the stone.
+The allure and beauty come from the diamond’s fire, sparkle, and brilliance.
 The cut is the most important factor when it comes to determining the overall quality and beauty of a diamond.
 A well-cut diamond catches light at many angles, making it sparkle and appear larger than life!
 A poorly cut stone will be duller in appearance and won’t reflect as much light compared to a better-cut stone.
 When looking at diamonds, look for one with an attractive form that has been expertly crafted with precision.
 The better the cut, the more valuable it will be, as it will have been crafted according to exacting standards set forth by industry experts such as GIA (Gemological Institute of America).
 By far the most important C in the 4 C’s of Diamonds.
 A well-Cut Diamond not only helps the fire and brilliance of the diamond but also all other factors.
 A beautifully flashy diamond will appear larger, make inclusions(imperfections) hard to see, and also hide a lower color better.
 A well-cut diamond will also make sure the dimensions are ideal in proportion.
 This means a one-carat will look like a one-carat.
 If the cut is poor, this can be because the shape is off, and bottom-heavy, causing the diamond to appear smaller from the top view.
-These are the major components that attribute to the Cut grade.
-If you wish to view a perfect cut, click the link below- IDEAL CUT ROUND
+These are the major components that contribute to the Cut grade.
+If you wish to view a perfect cut, CLICK HERE

 Round diamonds are the easiest to buy regarding CUT.
 Gia offers a cut grade only for Round Diamonds.
 All Other Shapes like Princess, Emerald Cushion don’t have an official cut grade.
 You have to evaluate the stone by eye and various elements such as table and depth percentages.
 If this is confusing, please contact me here so I can guide you.

-In terms of value and quality, between the top brands, this is the most quaity and value you can get.
-Their price points tend to be the best when comparing acrooss other brands.
+Take the guesswork out and go to the Signature collection!
+In terms of value and quality between the top brands, this is the most quality and value you can get.
+Their price points tend to be the best when compared across other brands.

 James Allen signature line is called Hearts And Arrows, Named for the starburst pattern of hearts and arrows that has become the hallmark of the most ideal cut round diamond, each True Hearts™ diamond has perfect internal symmetry and proportions, and the highest gem grading for cut and polish.